The 2018 event will take place on Saturday 13th October 2018.

 - Camping is available on Friday night at Cartmel (£10) and Saturday for those who finish late or have a long journey home after the race.
 To confirm camping on the Friday / Saturday night is for tents and short wheel base campers (e.g. VW T4 / T5's) it is not suitable for larger camper vans.
 Vehicles longer than 5m are not permitted on site.

 - At Cartmel, registration is open again from 05:00 to 05:30 (prompt closing) on the Saturdary morning.

 - The coach will leave Cartmel at 5.45am prompt.
 Faffers and the constipated will not be waited for.

 - The coach transfer needs to be booked as an extra £10 and needs to be done by the 8th September

-- We will also have registration available at The Oddfellows Arms (open at 6.30am) - this is at the start and will only be available to people who can not make it to Cartmel.
+- We will also have registration available at the Caldbeck Parish Hall (from 6.30am) and 500m from the start - this will only be available to people who cannot make it to Cartmel.
 Use the contact form to let Lisa know in advance so we can have your pack and tracker ready.

-- RACE START is at 8am - anyone who has done our events we will know we are a stickler for doing things on time.
+- RACE START is at 8am outside the Oddfellows Arms - anyone who has done our events we will know we are a stickler for doing things on time.

-For full details about the event, including information on the route, feed stations and what to bring to registration please see the 'Runner Information' booklet (this is the 2016 version).
+For full details about the event, including information on the route, feed stations and what to bring to registration please see the 'Runner Information' booklet (2017 version).